bjackman/nixos-flake/README.md

 There are some systems that have various kernel configurations available:

-- `qemu` which is just a kinda minimal system but with somu specific setup for VM guests
+- `base` which is just a kinda minimal system but with somu specific setup for VM guests

 - `aethelred` which is intended for a specific physical machine in my office.